section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 ### Introduction
-Dart is a programming language that is scalable and can write simple scripts or full-featured applications.
+Dart is a programming language that is scalable and can be used to write simple scripts or full-featured applications.
 It is an object-oriented, dynamic language developed by Google.
 Like most programming languages, it contains loops and iterations.
 If one is familiar with [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) or [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)), then elements of Dart Language will be easier to understand.

-A `Loop` is defined as a segment of code that executes multiple times.
+A Loop is defined as a segment of code that executes multiple times.

-`Iteration` refers to the process in which the code segment is executed once.
+Iteration refers to the process in which the code segment is executed once.
 One iteration refers to 1-time execution of a loop.
 The loop can undergo many iterations.

-### To write Dart Programs
+### Development Environment
-To write Dart programs and implement the knowledge you need to have:
+To write Dart programs:

 - You can use the **[DartPad Online Editor](https://dartpad.dartlang.org/)** OR

-- You can use this method if you are familiar with [`Java`](https://en.wikipedia.org/wiki/Java_(programming_language)) or [`Kotlin`](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) , **[Install Dart SDK ](https://dart.dev/get-dart)**, **[Install IntelliJ IDEA ](https://www.jetbrains.com/idea/)** and integrate the Dart plugin to IntelliJ IDEA IDE.
+- You can use this method if you are familiar with [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) or [Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) , **[Install Dart SDK](https://dart.dev/get-dart)**, **[Install IntelliJ IDEA](https://www.jetbrains.com/idea/)** and integrate the Dart plugin to IntelliJ IDEA IDE.

 ### Table of Contents
 - [General Loop Structure](#general-loop-structure)